 What are the Side Effects and Risks of Newborn Ear Correction?

-There are few side effects to newborn ear correction, with the most common being redness and mild skin irritation from adhesive.
-Rarely, infection or erosion of cartilage may occur.
+There are few side effects to newborn ear correction, with the most common being redness and mild skin irritation from adhesive use.
+Very rarely, infection or erosion of cartilage may occur.
 Occasionally, there is failure to achieve the desired result.
-Newborn ear correction is overall a safe and low-risk treatment.
+Overall, newborn ear correction is overall a safe and low-risk treatment.

 Will Insurance Pay for Newborn Ear Correction?

 Some medical insurance plans cover the cost of treatment for newborn ear correction.
 However, our practice is out of network with all insurance plans.
 Some families choose to submit claims to their insurance companies, and we can help you gather the necessary information for this.
-To help cover the cost of treatment, you may review the financing options we offer in our practice.
-Please inquire about this after your consult.
+To help cover the cost of treatment, you may review the financing options we offer in our practice; we are happy to discuss these with you after your consult.